nikklein/geckoboard_tech_test/README.md

 #### Technology
 To write this program I chose Node.js/JS.
 I feel more comfortable with Ruby/Rails, but I am curious to learn Node.js and JS.
 Thus, if in a challenge I have a choice of languages, platforms I often choose Node.js/JS.
 Initially I wrote MVP and the first version of the program has been written within one file ```app.js```.
 After I decided to refactor the program and rewrote it using modules.
-I see the advantage of using modules - it makes a program flexible and structured.
+I see the advantage of using modules - it makes a program flexible and more structured.

 #### Description
 This program pulls data from external API and pushes this data onto Geckoboard using Geckoboard's API.